 In October 2007, the Company also acquired 100% of the membership interests of Arlington Storage Company, LLC ("ASC").
 ASC is the majority owner and operator of the Steuben Gas Storage Company ("Steuben"), which owns a natural gas storage facility located in Steuben County, New York.
-In addition to Steuben, ASC owns the development rights to the Thomas Corners storage project, also located in Steuben County.
+In addition to Steuben, ASC owns the development rights to the Thomas Corners Natural Gas Storage Project, also located in Steuben County, and on March 14, 2008, filed an application with the Federal Energy Regulatory Commission to develop and operate Thomas Corners.
 The consolidated financial statements of the Company include the accounts of Steuben.
 A non-controlling interest on the consolidated financial statements of the Company has been recorded for the third parties' interest in the accounts of Steuben.